-Cardiosurgery:Cardiovascular disease with angina (heart attack) — Coronary bypass surgery (cabg) .
+Cardiosurgery:Angina pectoris (heart attack) — Coronary bypass surgery (cabg) .
 Treatment abroad

 Coronary artery bypass grafting (CABG) is one of the most successful surgical treatment methods for the coronary heart disease.
 The essence of the surgery is to create the vascular collaterals (shunts) feeding the section of the heart muscle suffering from a deficiency of blood circulation.
 According to statistics of the European clinics, the risk of death during bypass surgery is less than 1%, and the adequacy of blood flow through the shunt in 5 years is maintained in 96% patients.